 These 13 Haunted Hotels In Texas Will Make Your Stay A Nightmare

 Tired of staying at ordinary hotels?
 Well, never fear (or maybe you should), because we have compiled a list of some of the most haunted hotels in Texas that are sure to give you an interesting stay full of unexplained noises, eerie voices, and other frightful occurrences.
-The following 13 hotels are some of the most bone-chilling, spooky, terrifying places you will ever stay at, so if you love all things paranormal and haunted, these are definitely your cup of tea.
+The following 13 hotels are some of the most bone-chilling, spooky, terrifying places you will ever stay.
+So, if you love all things paranormal and haunted or ever searched for “haunted hotels near me,” these are definitely your cup of tea.

 What are the most haunted places in Texas?

 The Lone Star State has played host to countless ghost stories, paranormal encounters, and supernatural sensations for generations.
 We’ve covered the many haunted hotels in Texas, but if you really want to experience a paranormal hotspot, you’ve got to make your way to Marfa.
 Now, Marfa is a different type of energy... think less about ghosts and spirits and more along the lines of UFOs, aliens, and the unknown.
 Marfa is famous for the Marfa Lights, a mysterious phenomenon that no one can explain.
 Aside from the Marfa Lights, here are some more haunted places in Texas that will send shivers down your spine.

 - Presidio La Bahia, Goliad

 - Granbury Opera House, Granbury